theias/ias_package_shell/doc/ias-guided-packaging-directory-allocations.md

 of this directory are always installed to /etc/ , and do not (at this time) require abstraction.

-There might be a time when abstraction is required, such as when working out the differences between /etc/httpd/conf.d (RPM) and /etc/apache2/sites-enabled (debian).
+There might be a time when abstraction is required, such as when working out the differences between /etc/httpd/conf.d (RPM) and /etc/apache2/sites-enabled (Debian).
 But, a simple deb package that drops a configuration file could easily take care of that.

 * **ROOT_ETC_DIR** is not to be confused with **ROOT_CONF_DIR** :